Migrate Langfuse v2 to v3

 Upgrade options:

-• Default SDK upgrade: We wrote documentation on how to upgrade from 1.x.x to 2.x.x (Python, JS).
-For the JS SDK, we also have an upgrade path from 2.x.x to 3.x.x.
+- Default SDK upgrade: Follow the 1.x.x to 2.x.x upgrade path (Python, JavaScript).
+For the JavaScrupt SDK, consider an upgrade from 2.x.x to 3.x.x as well.
 The upgrade is straightforward and should not take much time.

 Background: Langfuse v3 relies on an event driven backend architecture.
 This means, that we acknowledge HTTP requests from the SDKs, queue the HTTP bodies in the backend, and process them asynchronously.
 This allows us to scale the backend more easily and handle more requests without overloading the database.
 The SDKs below 2.0.0 send the events to our server and expect a synchronous response containing the database representation of the event.
 If you rely on this data and access it in the code, your SDK will break as of Nov.
 11th, 2024 for the cloud version and post-upgrade for self-hosted versions.